techidaily/site-ai-editing-video/source/_posts/new-in-2024-make-a-countdown-video.md

 ![adjustment layer in premiere pro](https://images.wondershare.com/filmora/article-images/2023/02/adjustment-layer-in-premiere-pro-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Furthermore, you can also remove the adjustment layer from your timeline easily without modifying the composition settings of your video.
 If you get a basic understanding of creating and managing the adjustment layer in Premiere Pro, you can efficiently enhance the visual appeal of your videos.
 To learn more about the **Premiere Pro adjustment layer**, continue reading.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Add an Adjustment Layer in Premiere Pro?